 How Child Support Works in New York

 After going through a divorce, one parent is likely to end up with primary custody of a child or children.
 In normal circumstances, the non-custodial parent will be responsible for paying child support to help pay for the needs and education of the child, and the custodial parent is usually not required to account for the child support he or she receives.

 Things such as voluntary gifts, clothes or transportation are not considered as child support.
-If you need assistance in any legal matter involving child support, knowledgeable legal help is available to you from a New York divorce attorney at any time.
+If you need assistance in any legal matter involving child support, knowledgeable legal help is available to you from one of our New York divorce attorneys at any time.